spryker/.github/.github/pull_request_template.md

 TBD

 ## Checklist
-- [ ] I agree with the Contribution License Agreement
+- [ ] I agree with the Code Contribution License Agreement in CONTRIBUTING.md